-For the current course lists, please visit ACT's website here webpage.
+For the current course lists, please visit ACT's study abroad section webpage.
 All courses at ACT must have a course equivalency before credit can be obtained.

 Of the 325,000 or so residents of Thessaloniki, about 100,00 of them are college students.
 This second-largest city in Greece sits right in the bay of the Aegean Sea and has a boardwalk that stretches for miles with historical and modern sites.
 The water is a short drive from where you will be taking classes and living.

 opportunities and ways to engage with Greece outside of the classroom.
 ACT even provides an on-site doctor in the event of health issues.